WHAT IS MPOX?

-The first human case of monkeypox was recorded in 1970.
-Prior to the 2022 outbreak, monkeypox had been reported in people in several central and western African countries.
-Previously, almost all monkeypox cases in people outside of Africa were linked to international travel to countries where the disease commonly occurs or through imported animals.
+The first human case of mpox was recorded in 1970.
+Prior to the 2022 outbreak, mpox had been reported in people in several central and western African countries.
+Previously, almost all mpox cases in people outside of Africa were linked to international travel to countries where the disease commonly occurs or through imported animals.
 These cases occurred on multiple continents.

 WHAT ARE THE SYMPTOMS?

-In humans, the symptoms of monkeypox are similar to but milder than the symptoms of smallpox.
-Monkeypox begins with fever, headache, muscle aches, and exhaustion.
-The main difference between symptoms of smallpox and monkeypox is that monkeypox causes lymph nodes to swell (lymphadenopathy) while smallpox does not.
-The incubation period (time from infection to symptoms) for monkeypox is usually 7−14 days but can range from 5−21 days.
+In humans, the symptoms of mpox are similar to but milder than the symptoms of smallpox.
+Mpox begins with fever, headache, muscle aches, and exhaustion.
+The main difference between symptoms of smallpox and mpox is that mpox causes lymph nodes to swell (lymphadenopathy) while smallpox does not.
+The incubation period (time from infection to symptoms) for mpox is usually 7−14 days but can range from 5−21 days.

 The illness begins with: